acheesehead/smelly-cheese/README.md

 # smelly-cheese
-This is a repository for ugly code.
+This is a repository for smelly code.